 If you have questions or would like to learn more about our tools, please click the “Pricelist” link here or at the top of the page and use the “Contact Us” form located immediately below.

-Please share your insights and comments with everyone by using the form located further below labeled “Leave a Reply.”
+Please share your insights and comments with everyone in the form located further below labeled “Leave a Reply.”
 We aren’t evil Google, fascist facebook, or thuggish Twitter and so won’t sell, share, or profitably “misplace” your information.
-If I lie may the lines made by all my marking gauges wander like drunk.
+May my square always lie to me if I lie to you.